Former Seattle U standout Tarik Skubal shines as Detroit completes sweep of Mariners

 Jose Marmolejos, bumped to the bottom of the lineup with his .145 batting average, belted a deep fly ball off Detroit’s Jose Cisnero that appeared headed over the wall in straightaway center in the seventh inning — until Detroit’s JaCoby Jones jumped and brought it back.
 Jones’ catch was so casual it was cruel, as if he never doubted he had it.

-The doubt, meanwhile, seeps deeper and deeper for the Mariners’ offense.
+The doubt, meanwhile, seeps a little deeper for the Mariners’ offense.

 The opinions expressed in reader comments are those of the author only and do not reflect the opinions of The Seattle Times.